rocwang/vue-virtual-scroll-grid/README.md

 The `probe` slot is used to measure the visual size of grid item.
 It has no prop.
-You can pass the same element/component for the `placeholder` slot.
-If not provided, you must set a fixed height to `grid-template-rows` on your CSS grid, e.g. `200px`.
-Otherwise, the view won't be rendered properly.
+You can pass the same element/component for the `placeholder` slot. **If not provided, you must set a fixed height to `grid-template-rows` on your CSS grid, e.g. `200px`.
+If provided, make sure it is styled with the same dimensions as rendered items in the `default` or `placeholder` slot.
+Otherwise, the view wouldn't be rendered properly, or the rendering could be very slow.**

 Example: